AdobeDocs/commerce-marketplace/src/pages/guides/sellers/seller-overview.md

 # Seller overview

-As an extension seller, your process starts with the extension development and testing.
+As a seller on Commerce Marketplace, your process starts with the development and testing your product.
 During this phase, be sure to follow the [Best Practices for Extension Developers](https://developer.adobe.com/commerce/php/best-practices/).

 <TextBlock slots="image, heading, text, links" width="50%" />